1997 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Market Activity: 1997-D Dime

-The San Francisco Mint struck 2,055,000 clad proof dimes in 1997, produced exclusively for annual proof sets sold to collectors.
-These coins feature copper-nickel clad composition and mirror-like fields with frosted design elements—the Deep Cameo contrast standard for modern proof production.
+The San Francisco Mint struck 2,055,000 clad proof dimes in 1997, sold exclusively in annual proof sets targeting collectors.
+These coins feature a copper-nickel clad composition and the Deep Cameo (DCAM) finish — mirror-bright fields with frosted, white design elements — which is the standard for modern U.S. proof coinage.

 1997-S Proof DCAM Dime Price/Grade Chart